The Activist Historian: Rutger Bregman

 I have also started evangelizing some of my fellow advocates, and some are inspired, or at the very least, see merit in the idea.
 Indeed, the Fourth Industrial Revolution is already upon us, where we will face a multitude of challenges, and UBI might well be one of the major solutions.

 Make the Dream a Reality

 The challenge, as articulated by Rutger Bregman, is how to bring this dream/vision into reality.
 He appeals for a strong will.
 In Utopia for Realists, he says “a worldview is not a Lego set where a block is added here, removed there.
 It’s a fortress that is defended tooth and nail, with all possible reinforcements, until the pressure becomes so overpowering that the walls cave in.”

 He says that radical ideas start at the fringes, but become mainstream, not gradually, but in times of crisis.
 Moments of crisis for him, are instances of opportunities.
 He reminds us that the word “crisis” comes from the Greek word which means to “separate” or “sieve.”
 A crisis then “should be a moment of truth, the juncture at which a fundamental choice is made.”
 And the only way for us to make a wise choice is when we have long prepared for that crossroads.

 Today, we are facing such a moment of truth.
 What’s happening to our country is a symptom of the systemic ills that we must overhaul.
 We should muster our collective will, and act deliberately and mindfully.
 UBI can serve as a catalyst.
 All we have to do now is educate ourselves, organize, and remain steadfast.

-If you have enjoyed, learned something from, or were insipired by this article, kindly consider donating or please contact me at firstname.lastname@example.org — your way of providing me a basic income 🙂 — so that I may continue to research and write more such articles.
+If you enjoyed, learned something from, or were insipired by this article, kindly consider donating (if PayPal: paypal.me/filipinowriter), be one of my patrons at Patreon, or please contact me at firstname.lastname@example.org — your way of providing me a basic income — so that I may continue my advocacies and continue to research & write more such articles.